Achievable logoAchievable logo

 (spoiler)

 The particle hits a maximum speed of 3 meters/minute.
-However, this happens at several points - once at t=2 minutes, another time between 4 and 7 minutes (traveling at constant speed to the left instead) and again at t=14 minutes.
+This happens at several times: once at t=2 minutes, throughout the interval from 4 to 7 minutes (moving left at constant speed), and again at t=14 minutes.

 Time t (seconds) Position (meters)